f4T1H21/HackTheBox-Writeups/Boxes/Tenet/README.md

 >In a PHP code, if a class has a function named `__destruct`; when we `unserialize` the class, PHP calls the `__destruct` function in that class.
 Problem begins in the class's `__destruct` function's content; if the function writes variables' data to a file, then we can exploit it by changing values of serialized class's variables.

 - Google to know more about this vulnerability.
-- You may want to read [this](https://medium.com/swlh/exploiting-php-deserialization-56d71f03282a) article to make things more clear in your brain.
+- You may want to read [this](https://medium.com/swlh/exploiting-php-deserialization-56d71f03282a/) article to make things more clear in your brain.
+- If you know Turkish, [this](https://www.mehmetince.net/php-object-injection-saldirilari-ve-korunmasi/) article can also be useful for you.

 __The relationship with our case:__